How would Chicago respond should the coronavirus spread further?

 Rush University Medical Center was one of 35 hospitals in the U.S. designated as an ebola treatment center six years ago.

-Tiffany Wirksen is a manager of Infection Prevention and Control at Rush University Medical Center, says they are prepared.
+Tiffany Wiksten is a manager of Infection Prevention and Control at Rush University Medical Center, says they are prepared.

 She said that specialized training makes them experts in treating and containing coronavirus.

-“Ebola was that wakeup call things could cross the ocean,” Wirksen said.
+“Ebola was that wakeup call things could cross the ocean,” Wiksten said.
 “And we have to be prepared for them what do we want to prepare for next.”

 Chicago Mayor Lori Lightfoot also weighed in.